-Rope-grown mussels take approximately 2 years to reach marketable size (45 mm shell length or above).
-The exact time is dependent on the location and productivity of the cultivation site and the destination market.
-Some countries prefer larger mussels than others.
+Mussels take from 18 - 36 months to reach 45 mm (when they can generally be harvested from cultivated beds).
+The time is dependent on the location and productivity of the cultivation site and the initial size of seed relayed.
+For example, seed planted in February of year 1 could be ready for harvest by August/September of year 2 provided the initial size of seed was 20 - 25 mm shell length.
+On less productive beds and with smaller seed, it will take longer to reach harvest.
 The normal harvesting season is from late August/September through to April.
-Mussels are harvested at around 20g live weight with the meat representing from 30% to 50% of the total weight depending on the productivity of the site and the time of year.
-Meat quality and yield is at its lowest after spawning.
+Mussels are harvested at around 20g live weight with the meat representing from 20% to 30% of the total weight depending on the productivity of the bed and the time of year.
+Meat quality is at its lowest after spawning.
+Total yield can be very variable, depending on local conditions, and ranges from < 20 tonnes per hectare up to 200 tonnes per hectare.